 Arteries can become ‘furred’ up by the build-up of fibrous and fatty material inside the arteries (atherosclerosis).
 Atherosclerosis is the underlying condition that causes heart disease such as heart attacks and strokes as well as affecting the arteries that supply the legs.
 This is called peripheral arterial disease.

 Diabetes can also cause loss of sensation (neuropathy) so you may not notice when you injure your foot because you cannot feel the pain.

 Getting diagnosed with a foot ulcer

-If you have a wound on your foot that is not healing, make an appointment at your GP practice.
-You may be given an appointment to see the nurse or podiatrist rather than the doctor as nurses and podiatrists are often responsible for caring for patients with leg and foot problems.
+If you have a wound on your foot that is not healing, make an appointment at your GP practice or with a podiatrist.
+You may be given an appointment to see the nurse rather than the doctor as they (and podiatrists) are often responsible for caring for patients with leg and foot problems.

 If you know you have diabetes and you have a wound on your foot, then you should seek advice from your healthcare professional urgently (i.e. within 1 day).

 Make sure you remove any nail polish from your toenails before your appointment.